HR-DEN17-TEAM-CTHULHU/QandA/README.md

 # QandA
-This is where we build the Questions and Answers backend.
+This is where we build the Questions and Answers backend using PostgreSQL!